Alfresco/alfresco-content-app/docs/upgrade-guide/upgrade211-30.md

 Below are the some updates when you upgrade to v13.0

-    • Angular now uses TypeScript 4.4.
+    • ANGULAR now uses TypeScript 4.4.

     • Make sure you are using Node 12.20.0 or later

     • Use [routerLink]="" in templates to [routerLink]="[]" because these links are likely intended to route to the current page with updated fragment/query params.

-    • As of Angular version 13, `entryComponents` are no longer necessary.
+    • As of ANGULAR version 13, `entryComponents` are no longer necessary.

     • Remove polyfills required only for Internet Explorer which is no longer supported.

-    • Remove no longer valid Angular schematic options from `angular.json`.
+    • Remove no longer valid ANGULAR schematic options from `angular.json`.

 **Upgrade to v14:**

-To update angular version from 13.0 to 14.0 by running the below update commands
+To update ANGULAR version from 13.0 to 14.0 by running the below update commands

     • ng update @angular/core@14 @angular/cli@14 –force